redivis/k-anonymity/README.md

 - residential, unclassified: 30 kph
 - off-road: 15 kph

+You can manually change these settings by running this tool locally (see "Local development" below) and modifying the `roadSpeeds` variable in `src/Map/LegacyMap/coverageAnalysis/index.js`

 The cost-distance algorithm is computed over a pixel grid for each country, whose largest dimension is equivalent to the setting chosen for "resolution" (default, 1024).
 The implementation utilizes Javascript (ECMAScript) and canvas shaders available in the web browser to generate the visualization.

 ### Limitations